The importance of Asset Tracking in manufacturing

 - misaligned planning and scheduling.

-Asset tracking can become very handy to solve all of these challenges.
+Asset tracking can become very handy to solve all of these challenges faced by companies in the manufacturing industry.

 From Asset Tracking to Digital Twin